 Parent Swap forms are available at the Family Resource Center in addition to Guest Services.

-This is such a great resource when one family member is staying behind with a child but still wants to enjoy bigger rides at the park.
+This is a great resource when one family member is waiting back with a child but they still want to enjoy bigger rides at the park too.

-The Family Care Center is also the “Lost Parent” center if a child became separated from their family.
+The Family Care Center is also the “Lost Parent” center if a child becomes separated from their family.

 You can get wristbands and add your cell phone information so that you can be contacted if your child is found while being temporarily misplaced.